 What Is Interstate Conflict?

-Bombs and bullets are not required for countries to come into conflict.
+Bombs and bullets are not always required for countries to come into conflict.
+From Russia’s war in Ukraine to a U.S. trade war with China, explore the different ways countries come into tension.

-It thus comes as welcome news that such costly interstate wars have been on the decline since the end of World War II.
-However, this trend does not mean that countries peacefully coexist or that the threat of full-scale war has disappeared.
+When countries come into conflict with one another, this is known as interstate conflict.
+In general, costly interstate wars have been declining since World War II.
+However, that trend does not mean countries peacefully coexist or that the threat of full-scale war has disappeared.

-This lesson explains the decline in interstate war, breaks down the ways in which countries continue to come into conflict, and explores how two of the world’s most powerful countries—the United States and China—are sliding into conflict without having fired a single bullet.
+This resource explains the decline in interstate war, breaks down the ways countries continue to fight each other, and explores how two of the world’s most powerful countries—the United States and China—are sliding into conflict without having fired a single bullet

 Why has interstate war become less common?